divyanshukarmakar2004/AgriSmart/README.md

 ## Why It Matters

-Even a 10% improvement in potato yield in Tamil Nadu translates to an extrapolated additional 20,000 tonnes of production, boosting farmer incomes by approximately ₹80–100 crore at today’s farm-gate prices.
+Considering that India is the second largest potato - producing country in the world as of 2025, even a 10% yield improvement (~9,000 tonnes) in Tamil Nadu's potato production could generate an estimated ₹1 crore in additional farm-gate revenue.
 Optimizing growth stage interventions and nutrient management is not only a matter of food security but a path to economic transformation for farming communities.

 ## Methodology